 10.35.9.2.1 Private addresses

-To impede tracking of MMS ranging devices’ resolvable private addresses (RPA)s are used by initiator and responder devices.
-To generate its private address, every device shall be equipped with a 128-bit identity resolving key (IRK) and every initiator shall be equipped with a cryptographically secure pseudo random number generator (CSPRNG).
-The initiator shall generate and communicate a 3-octet output RPA_prand of the CSPRNG in the first message of every ranging block (in the POLL message).
+To impede tracking of HRP-ARDEVs, resolvable private addresses (RPA)s are used by initiator and responder devices.
+To generate a private address, every device shall use a 128-bit identity resolving key (IRK) and every initiator shall be equipped with a cryptographically secure pseudo random number generator (CSPRNG).
+The initiator shall generate and communicate a 3-octet output RPA_prand of the CSPRNG in the ADV-POLL message during session initialization (10.35.3.2) and in the POLL (or POLL one-to-many) message during the ranging control phase (10.35.4).

-A device’s 3-octet RPA_hash is then computed using its own IRK and the initiator’s RPA_prand as follows:
+A 3-octet RPA_hash is then computed using an IRK and the initiator’s RPA_prand as follows:

 RPA_hash = AES-128-ECB(key=IdentityResolvingKey, data=RPA_prand]) % 224